Linerre/race-sui/README.md

 $ nix develop
 ```

-After that you will be in a nix shell with all the needed toolchains available on the command line.
+After that, you will be in a nix shell with all the needed toolchains available on the command line.
 We also add [Just](https://github.com/casey/just) command runner for convenience.
 For example, to build or publish the package:

 ``` console
 $ just build